digital-work-lab/open-source-project/paper/paper.md

 By enabling students to work in a consistent environment regardless of their operating system, we ensure that everyone has access to the same tools, configurations, and workflows.
-It also ensures equal opportunities, as students are not disadvantaged by their choice of operating system and can collaborate effectively without technical barriers.
+It also ensures equal opportunities, regardless of students' choice of operating system and enables them to collaborate effectively without technical barriers.

 # Reuse and modification of materials